Weyl equation: Weyl spinors

-The term Weyl spinor is also frequently used in a more general setting, as a certain element of a Clifford algebra.
+The term Weyl spinor is also frequently used in a more general setting, as an element of a Clifford module.
 This is closely related to the solutions given above, and gives a natural geometric interpretation to spinors as geometric objects living on a manifold.
 This general setting has multiple strengths: it clarifies their interpretation as fermions in physics, and it shows precisely how to define spin in General Relativity, or, indeed, for any Riemannian manifold or pseudo-Riemannian manifold.
 This is informally sketched as follows.

 The Weyl equation is invariant under the action of the Lorentz group.
 This means that, as boosts and rotations are applied, the form of the equation itself does not change.
 However, the form of the spinor $\psi$ itself does change.
 Ignoring spacetime entirely, the algebra of the spinors is described by a (complexified) Clifford algebra.
 The spinors transform under the action of the spin group.
 This is entirely analogous to how one might talk about a vector, and how it transforms under the rotation group, except that now, it has been adapted to the case of spinors.